 Wilkesboro gave the feel of a local track.
-You felt like you were going to Hickory Motor Speedway, Myrtle Beach Speedway or Summerville Speedway (no longer with us).
+You almost felt like you were going to Hickory Motor Speedway, Myrtle Beach Speedway or Summerville Speedway (no longer with us).
 Or Tri-County Motor Speedway.

 You didn't have to drive through a tunnel and find a place to park inside the track.
 You just parked outside the souvenir trailers and walked the short distance to the pressbox; or you waited until practice was over and walked across the track to the tiny infield media center.